Saudis, U.S. trade charges with Iran over plot

 U.S. authorities said Tuesday they had unmasked the plot by two Iranians linked to security agencies to assassinate Saudi Ambassador Adel al-Jubeir.
 One, Manssor Arbabsiar, was arrested last month while the other is believed to be in Iran.

-Some Iran experts were sceptical, saying they could not see the motive for such a plot.
-Iran has in the past assassinated its own dissidents abroad, but an attempt to kill an ambassador of another country would be a highly unusual departure.
+Some Iran experts were skeptical, saying they could not see the motive for such a plot.
+Iran has in the past assassinated its own dissidents abroad, but an attempt to kill an ambassador would be a highly unusual departure.

-Feinstein also raised the prospect of a "chain" of plots.
-"Intelligence indicates that there well may be problems elsewhere," she said, without being more specific.

-Senator Saxby Chambliss, the committee's ranking Republican, cautioned that "this was an action that was not directed at the United States," but rather at an ally, and that fact should guide the U.S. response.

-U.S. court documents accuse Arbabsiar, a naturalized U.S. citizen with an Iranian passport, of paying $100,000 (63,500 pounds) to an informant, who had posed as an associate of a Mexican drug cartel but in fact worked for the U.S. Drug Enforcement Administration and alerted the authorities to the plot.
+U.S. court documents accuse Arbabsiar, a naturalized U.S. citizen with an Iranian passport, of paying $100,000 to an informant, who had posed as an associate of a Mexican drug cartel but in fact worked for the U.S. Drug Enforcement Agency and alerted the authorities to the plot.

-Arbabsiar made phone calls to Iran to the second suspect, Gholam Shakuri, described as a Quds Force member.
+Arbabsiar made phone calls to Iran to the second suspect, Gholam Shakuri, described as a member of the Quds Force.

-Kenneth Katzman, an Iran specialist at the Congressional Research Service, said there were elements of the alleged plot that did not make sense.

-"The idea of using a Texas car salesman who is not really a Quds Force person himself, who has been in residence in the United States many years, that doesn't add up," Katzman said.
+"It strikes me that Iran and the Quds Force would not conduct a mission like this.
+It's possible but unlikely," said Dubai-based defense analyst Theodore Karasik.

+"It doesn't fit the modus operandi of the Quds Force or Iranian intelligence services.
+If it was true, it would be one of the most botched operations of its kind."

 Rosemary Hollis, head of Middle East studies at London's City University, said it was hard to say how serious the plot was, especially as the suspects were caught in a sting operation, but the announcement was "an important signal of a very volatile and potentially dangerous period ahead."